canvas-gamification/canvas-gamification-ui/.github/CONTRIBUTING.md

 Make sure that your system is set up for local development.
 You can refer to the [README](https://github.com/canvas-gamification/canvas-gamification-ui#readme), or the [Wiki](https://github.com/canvas-gamification/canvas-gamification-ui/wiki) to get started.

+Make sure you write comprehensive unit tests for every feature you implement.
+Refer to Angular's [official testing strategies](https://angular.io/guide/testing) and use the examples in the repositories to build your tests.
+Testing strategies are different for [Components](https://angular.io/guide/testing-components-basics) and for [Services](https://angular.io/guide/testing-services), so keep that in mind while writing tests for your code.

 ### Step 3: Make a Pull Request
 So now you've implemented the feature or fixed the bug that you have raised an issue for.
 You're only a few steps away from having your code merged into the master branch!